karlwith/Raw-Neural-Net/README.md

 ## The Dataset - ideal B/W font colour for a given RGB background
-A console application providing inference to the trained neural network is served to predict the ideal font colour (b, w) to display over any given background colour (r, g, b).

 100 training samples were generated manually to train the network with.
-The background was defined by red, green, blue values of the range 0-255 and ideal font colour 0 for black, 1 for white.
+The background was defined by (r, g, b) in the range 0-255 and ideal font colour (b, w) in the range 0-1.

 This list of 100 entries was shuffled in excel then split into 75 lines for training data and 25 for test data.

-Red, green and blue values (0-255) were normalized (0-1).
+(r, g, b) values were normalized from 0-255 to 0-1.

 Some large errors exist due to the at times subjective nature of background / font aesthetics.

 ## Neural Network
 This learning algorithm was created with no references to any existing Machine Learning libraries.
 The neural network framework was adapted from The One on youtube - https://youtu.be/L_PByyJ9g-I.